cleentfaar/slack-cli/src/CL/SlackCli/Resources/doc/installation.md

 $ slack config.set default_token your-token-here
 ```

-If you do not have an API token yet, you should generate one on the Slack API website: [https://api.slack.com/web](https://api.slack.com/web)
+If you do not have an API token yet, you should generate one on the Slack API website (you need to be logged in first): [https://api.slack.com/web#authentication](https://api.slack.com/web#authentication)

 # Ready?

-Let's start interacting with the Slack API!
-Check out the [usage documentation](usage.md)!
+Let's start up this puppy!
+Check out the [usage documentation](https://github.com/cleentfaar/slack-cli/blob/master/src/CL/SlackCli/Resources/doc/usage.md)!